solidboredom/constructive/tutorials/basic-tutorial.md

 box(10,x=35,h=15);
 ```

-a cube with a side of 10 , but x=35 and h=!5, so that only the remaining unset y will get the value of 10: y=10
+a cube with a side of 10 , but x=35 and h=15, so that only the remaining unset y will get the value of 10: y=10
 same as cube([35,15,15],center=true) in vanilla Openscad syntax.

 ![screen](./tutorial-images/box4.png)
 ---

-> NOTE: all the examples here willl work in openscads preview (F5-Key), but if will later need them to be rendering correctly by (p)ressing the F6-key) or exporting them as .stl, you will need
+> NOTE: all the examples here willl work in openscads preview (F5-Key), but later you might need to render them correctly, when (pressing the F6-key) or exporting them as .stl, you will need
-> to add one more simple line to your code.
+> to add one more simple line to your code to acheive that.
 This line is called "a main() block".
 It is given and described at the very end of this tutorial

 ---